kghose/cwl-conditionals/README.md

 - Run them with `toil-cwl-runner`

-Due to the vagaries of python's setup infrastructure, you have to do the following state dependent steps
+Due to the vagaries of python's setup infrastructure, you have to do the following state dependent steps. **editable installs are needed**.
+This is not clear to me why.

 ```
 git clone https://github.com/kaushik-work/toil.git